-Goodall, a Republican, was the representative for Maine's 1st congressional district from 1917 to 1921.
+Goodall was the representative for Maine’s 1st congressional district as a Republican.
+He served from 1917 to 1921.

 From Apr 1917 to Mar 1921, Goodall missed 360 of 605 roll call votes, which is 59.5%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.

 |Dec 1918-Mar 1919||63||36||57.1%||93rd|

 |Dec 1920-Mar 1921||92||50||54.3%||83rd|

 The information on this page is originally sourced from a variety of materials, including: